 Call us on on 0410 767 869 or

-Email us to chat about how we can help you
+Email us to talk about how we can make your hens party special.

 - Package: Life Drawing

 - Cost: $35+ per person; Minimum booking: 12